jyotijangid/validation-module-ES-R/README.md

 The procedure includes:
 * recording and collecting revenue metering data;
 * validating, estimating, and editing revenue metering data (VEE Process);
 * processing meter trouble reports (MTRs) to investigate potential problems with revenue meters.

-**VEE- Validation, Editing and Estimation is a process through with we try to get a good dataset using these three process so that the results on the dataset will be as close to correct.**

 This module creates a **data bridge in R environment from Elastic Search.**

 The data is pulled (metered data) from an Index is then unnested, formatted, and validated against some tests (tests list given in excel) in R.